theok3462/DreamTeam/README.md

 # **Description of Extra Credit Features**

 - AI Opponent: We added a basic computer-controlled opponent that plays as Black and automatically responds after each human move.
 The AI generates all legal moves available and selects one to play, allowing the user to play a full game against the computer.
+(ChessAppVsAI.java)
 - Online Multiplayer Mode:

 ---